-allow ISBE to grant the appropriate amount of funding to each school or district.
-42 ISBE will monitor progress through the submission of quarterly reports that provide data on progress in achieving identified targets as well as utilizing field-based staff who can, if necessary, provide technical assistance and monitor for compliance.
-Schools that are not making reasonable progress will work directly with ISBE to determine additional interventions.
-43 elements within the improvement plan that, over time, were not met.
-In the case of a school receiving comprehensive services that is unable to meet targets, ISBE will work directly with the school to determine the necessary supports and resources outside the IL-EMPOWER structure that will aid in school improvement.
+Ninety-five percentof grant funds identified for school improvement must flow to the districts.
+ISBE will monitor progress through the submission of triennial reports that provide data on progress in achieving identified targets as well as utilizing field-based staff who can, if necessary, provide technical assistance and monitor for compliance.
+Schools that are not making reasonable progress will work directly with ISBE to determine additional interventions.42 ISBE will monitor the school's improvement plans to ensure that they are on track to meet improvement targets or, if a school is not meeting performance targets, assist in amending improvement plans to focus specifically on areas inhibiting improvement.

-Members of the Illinois State Board of Education will be provided an annual report that including evidence of provider impact before any renewal is approved.
+Members of the Illinois State Board of Education will be provided an annual report that including evidence of provider impact .